nuuuwan/news_lk3_data/README.md

 *2025-09-23 15:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/112832/indian-navy-chief-pushes-for-stronger-defence-ties-with-sri-lanka) · `en`

-Chief of the Naval Staff in India Admiral Dinesh K Tripathi on Monday laid a wreath at the Indian Peace Keeping Force (IPKF) Memorial in Colombo, “honouring the courage and supreme sacrifice of Indian soldiers” who served during the IPKF operations, the Navy spokesperson said.
+Chief of the Naval Staff of India Admiral Dinesh K Tripathi on Monday laid a wreath at the Indian Peace Keeping Force (IPKF) Memorial in Colombo, “honouring the courage and supreme sacrifice of Indian soldiers” who served during the IPKF operations, the Navy Spokesperson said.

 “The solemn ceremony was a tribute to the courage, valour & supreme sacrifice of Indian soldiers who served with honour during IPKF operations.
-It also reflected the shared history between India & SriLanka and the enduring bond forged through sacrifice.
-The wreath laying underscored India’s commitment to preserving peace, promoting regional harmony & strengthening the spirit of friendship with Sri Lanka and the wider Indian Ocean Region, “wrote Navy spokesperson in an X post.
+It also reflected the shared history between India & Sri Lanka and the enduring bond forged through sacrifice.”

+“The wreath laying underscored India’s commitment to preserving peace, promoting regional harmony & strengthening the spirit of friendship with Sri Lanka and the wider Indian Ocean Region,” wrote the Indian Navy Spokesperson in an X post.

 During his ongoing four-day official visit to Sri Lanka, Admiral Tripathi also held a series of meetings with the top defence leadership of the island nation.